 Last Updated on

-UAE is a beautiful country with a rich history and a modern lifestyle.
-80% of the population of the UAE comprises expatriates.
-Hence, it is natural that a person employed in the UAE would want to provide his/her children with a good education, proper healthcare and a high standard of living.
+Dubai is a beautiful country with a rich history and a modern lifestyle.
+80% of the population of Dubai comprises expatriates.
+Hence, it is natural that a person employed in Dubai would want to provide his/her children with a good education, proper healthcare and a high standard of living.
 If you are an expatriate and want to sponsor your child, there are quite a few formalities and paperwork to be completed in order to get a residence visa for Dubai.

 Eligibility for a sponsor